-The masonry and concrete sea wall to the south which links into the north face of the New South Pier is in fair condition, however the embankment to the rear is in poor condition due to erosion damage from wave overtopping, therefore the asset is classified as poor condition overall.
+The masonry faced concrete sea wall to the south which links into the north face of the New South Pier remains in fair condition.
+However, the embankment to the rear is in poor condition due to continuing erosion and slumping caused by wave overtopping, therefore the asset is classified as poor condition overall.

-The masonry wall appears in similar condition to previous surveys.
-No further blocks were noted to have been lost from the toe at the northern end since 2018, however there remains a risk of outflanking causing the wall to start unravelling.
-As noted in previous reports, the concrete apron to the rear of the wall (south part only) has sections of concrete missing due to wave overtopping.
-Cracking and spalling to the rear face of the concrete recurve wall appeared similar to the 2018 inspection.
+The masonry faced wall appears in similar condition to previous surveys.
+No further blocks were noted to have been lost from the toe at the northern end since 2020, however there remains a risk of outflanking due to the poor condition of the tie-in to the adjacent asset.
+As noted in previous reports, the concrete apron to the rear of the wall (south part only) has sections of concrete missing due to damage caused by wave overtopping.
+There is evidence of cracking and spalling on the rear face and crest of the concrete recurve wall appeared similar to the 2020 inspection.
 Rubble protecting the rear embankment has further degraded and provides little protection against wave overtopping.
-There has been further erosion to the rear flood embankment, with the seaward slope of the embankment eroded back to the crest in places.
+There has been further erosion to the rear flood embankment, with the seaward slope of the embankment eroded back to the crest in places, one recent slump on the seaward face of the embankment was noted during the inspection.